 Custom Heating Element for Scientific Instrument

-A laboratory instrument manufacturer was fabricating a heater assembly in house, that was difficult and time consuming to make, fragile, and yielded inconsistent results.
-Tutco Farnam was approached for an alternative assembly, and provided a redesigned assembly with superior performance at lower cost.
+A laboratory instrument manufacturer was fabricating a heater assembly in house, that was difficult and time-consuming to make, fragile, and yielded inconsistent results.
+Tutco Farnam was approached for an alternative assembly and provided a redesigned assembly with superior performance at a lower cost.

 Project and Challenges

 The heater needed to seal against the bore (.182" ID) of a quartz dewar to contain 30 psi of gas stream pressure.

 In order to be backward compatible with existing circuitry, a high limit circuit needed to sense the proper resistance at the specified high limit temperature.